SERGEYDJUM/dwm_eotf_rs/README.md

 # Known Issues
 - Chromium-based apps (Web browsers, VS Code, etc) also use incorrect curves and will switch back and forth between original and fixed look sometimes.
 Setting `#force-color-profile` flag to `hdr10` or `scrgb-linear` will help somewhat.
+- Some SDR games supposedly bypass DWM when in fullscreen, so the `dwm_eotf_rs` will not help.

 # Acknowledgements
 - Many thanks to [ledoge](https://github.com/ledoge) for original C implementation.